FriendlyCaptcha/friendly-lite-server/README.md

 You need a web server running PHP 7.4 or later.

 1. Install the public folder to the your document root.
+2. Copy and adapt env.template.php to env.php
-2. Patch the recaptcha widget to use your server
+3. Change the friendly captcha widgets endpoint to user your server
-3. In your backend configuration, use the your own server endpoint and
+4. In your backend configuration, use the your own server endpoint and

-## Configurations

-t.b.d.
-In config.php define any secret key.

-## Patching the widget
+## Endpoints

 Instead of `https://api.friendlycaptcha.com/api/v1/siteverify` use `https://yourserver/siteverify.php`.
 Instead of `https://(eu-)api.friendlycaptcha.eu/api/v1/puzzle"` use `https://yourserver/puzzle.php`.

 ## What works

+* Check of signature
 * Check of puzzles
 * Check of timestamps

 ## Roadmap